Zoom Student Guide

 Exams are typically monitored or invigilated online with a breakout room.
 This experience is similar to attending an in-person exam.
 You will be in a “room” with other students, and an invigilator (e.g., instructor or teaching assistant) will be available to answer questions and make sure everyone is playing fair.

-1. Your instructor will provide instructions on how to join the invigilation session.
+1. Your instructor will provide instructions on how to join the invigilated session.
 Follow the provided instructions carefully.

-2. Join the session using the first and last name that is on file for you with UBC, if you are comfortable doing so.
-Joining with this information helps your invigilator more easily check exam attendance.
+2. Join the session using the name that is on file for you with UBC, if you are comfortable doing so.
+Joining with this information helps your invigilator confirm your exam attendance.

-• If you are not comfortable using your real name on Zoom, use only your first name or a nickname when you join the session.
-Inform your instructor of the alternate name you will use.
+• If you are not comfortable using your real name on Zoom, use only your preferred name or a nickname when you join the session.
+Please also inform your instructor of the alternate name you will use so they can still mark your exam attendance.

 3. At the start of the exam, you may be asked to show your student ID card to verify your identity.
-To protect your privacy, cover the first four digits of your student number when you show it.
+To protect your privacy, cover the first four digits of your student number when you show it to the exam invigilator.

 4. You will need to keep your camera on throughout the exam, but please keep your microphone turned off unless the instructor explicitly requests otherwise.